SamuGallo/Backupper-windows/README.md

 # Backupper-windows
-a simple backup tool for Windows
+a simple backup tool for Windows from CLI powered by 7-zip.